NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dual-Weapon Blitz.md

 * * *

-You attack as you dash among foes.
+You attack as you weave your way around the battlefield.
 Stride up to your Speed.
-At any point during this movement, you can Strike once with each of the two required weapons.
-These Strikes can be against the same or different targets, as you see fit.
+During this movement, you can Strike once with each of the two one-handed melee weapons.
+Each of these Strikes can be made at any point during your movement.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*